Looking for things to do in Bratislava?

 Visit St Michael’s Gate

-One good point to start exploring the labyrinth of cobblestoned streets in old town is the old Saint Michael’s Gate, another one of Bratislava’s landmarks.
+One good point to start exploring the labyrinth of cobblestone streets in the old town is the old Saint Michael’s Gate, another one of Bratislava’s landmarks.
 It is the only medieval city gate preserved and it currently houses an exhibition of weapons from the city museum.

 If climbing to the top of the gate is on your list of things to do in Bratislava, be aware that the staircase is quite narrow and not recommendable for the more claustrophobic among us.